80 Reasons Why I Love Classic Films (Part I)

 16. Red Skelton's «Doughnut Dunkers» routine in Having Wonderful Time (1938).
 Unlike Claudette Colbert, he didn't learn to dunk in finishing school.

 17. James Stewart's drunk scene in Vivacious Lady (1938).
 He ran out of liquor, so he made some more.
 All by himself.
 Using chemical ingredients.
-As one does.
+Because of course he did.

 18. Jean Arthur answering her phone without using her hands in You Can't Take It With You (1938).
 It's quite an ingenious method, really.